cpinitiative/usaco-guide/content/4_Silver/3_Silver_Sorting.md

 ## Custom Comparators

+(mention in context of http://www.usaco.org/index.php?page=viewproblem2&cpid=992)

 *Custom comparators* define how the elements are ordered.

-This section is very language-specific and will be separated for cpp, java, and python.
+This section is very language-specific and will be separated by language.

-### Cpp
+### C++

-This section explains how to implement custom comparators in c++

-Side note: In c++, a comparator must return false for two identical objects (not doing so results in undefined behavior and potentially RTE)
+Side note: In C++, a comparator must return false for two identical objects (not doing so results in undefined behavior and potentially RTE)

 #### Comparators for Sorting